 Add chickpeas, parsley, red onion, garlic, tahini, and spices to a food processor or blender.
 Pulse to combine, scraping down sides as needed, until thoroughly combined.
 You’re looking for a crumbly dough, not a paste (as shown in photo).

-Add flour 1 Tbsp at a time and pulse/mix to combine until no longer wet and you can mold the dough into a ball without it sticking to your hands.
-(I use 3 Tbsp total.)
+Add flour 1 tablespoon at a time and pulse/mix to combine until no longer wet and you can mold the dough into a ball without it sticking to your hands.
+(I use 3 tablespoon total.)

 Step 3: Bake Falafel